MicrosoftDocs/winrt-api/windows.gaming.input.preview/legacygipgamecontrollerprovider_clearpairing.md

 ## -remarks

 Removes the given controller from any pairings where it is either a pilot or copilot for the given user.
 The controller does not need to be connected to be unpaired.
+Removing one controller from a pairing removes the pairing entirely &mdash; that is, if a controller is paired as a copilot to another controller, removing the copilot controller will also remove the pairing for the pilot controller and vice versa.

 > [!CAUTION]
 > Copilot pairing is system-wide and persistent for the given user.
 This should only be done at the user's direction.